mzskhan626/msac-lab6/exercise09.md

         git log --oneline <commit_hash>

 7. How much of the commit hash do you need to specify?
-Hint, run `git help log`
+Hint, run `git help log` 7 digits are the Git default for a short SHA, so that's fine for most projects.
+The Kernel team has increased theirs several times, as mentioned because they have several hundred thousand commits.
+So for your ~30k commits, 8 or 10 digits should be perfectly fine.

-8. How can you show just the last three commit messages?
+8. How can you show just the last three commit messages? git show git log